andrewmoquia/book-reader/README.md

 `npm start`
 4. Build and bundling your resources for production.
 `npm run build`
+5. Build and test the build files.
+`npm run testbuild`

 ## Configuration
 - `webpack/webpack.config.js` config to merge common webpack, dev or prod environments.